renovatebot/renovate/docs/usage/faq.md

 ### Keep lock files (including sub-dependencies) up-to-date, even when `package.json` hasn't changed

-This is enabled by default, but its schedule is set to `["before 5am on monday"]`.
+By default, if you enable lock-file maintenance, Renovate will update the lockfile `["before 5am on monday"]`.
-If you want it more frequently, then update the `schedule` field inside the `lockFileMaintenance` object.
+If you want to update the lock file more often, update the `schedule` field inside the `lockFileMaintenance` object.

 ### Wait until tests have passed before creating the PR